rust-lang/rfcs/text/0000-target-tier-policy.md

 for reviewing and evaluating the target, based on these requirements and their own judgment.
 Those teams may apply additional requirements, including subjective requirements, such as to deal with issues not foreseen by this policy.
-(Such requirements may subsequently motivate additions of this policy.)
+(Such requirements may subsequently motivate additions to this policy.)

 While these criteria attempt to document the policy, that policy still involves human judgment.
 Targets must fulfill the spirit of the requirements as well, as